-This course is Core Curriculum for Feminist Leadership Trainings for organizations; but currently also open to the general public.
+This course is Core Curriculum for Feminist Leadership Trainings for organizations.
+It is currently not open to the general public for enrollment.

 This course is 6 hours delivered in 18 concept-rich, accessible audio lectures.

 Learn theory + practices for men engaging a transformative, healing feminist journey.
 (Unlike other Feminism School courses, you are not assigned graduate-level readings—but you might choose to take such courses after this introduction.)

-The course workbook offers you contemplative exercises and male feminist practices for the depth work of the teachings.
+The course workbook offers contemplative writing exercises and male feminist practices for the depth work of the teachings.

 Like all courses at Feminism School, we are committed to feminism for men as a set of theory and practices grounded in anti-racist teaching and decolonial work.